IcyApril/Wasted-Votes/README.md

 ## To get it working

-1. Please check the MySQL details in src/models/Base.php batch your database.
+1. Please check the MySQL details in src/models/Base.php match your database login (lines 19-22).
 2. Import the various MySQL databases (.sql files).
 3. You might want to run a composer install/composer upgrade (though I haven't made a .gitignore file).
-3. If you wish to repopulate the wasted_votes_2010 table, truncate it and run index.php/?q=generate.
+4. If you wish to repopulate the wasted_votes_2010 table, truncate it and run index.php/?q=generate.

+### PHPUnit

+In the tests directory there are some PHPUnit tests which may be useful.

+### Autoloading

+I have used the composer autoloader in PSR-4 compliant mode.

 ## Licence